Frequently asked questions

 Relevant FE Series documents will be published in the AMB section of the TfNSW website and will form part of the reference standards for rolling stock procurement.

 My contract requires me to comply with RailCorp engineering design procedures.
 Are they still applicable?

 From 1 July 2013, those engineering procedures are no longer applicable for new contracts as they have been replaced with TAO guidelines.
 Contracts that were in force before 30 June 2013, should have been novated to either Transport for NSW or to Sydney Trains.
 The engineering procedures that apply to existing contracts will be the same, but will be administered by Sydney Trains or Transport Projects division of Transport for NSW, rather than RailCorp.

 What happens with engineering competency frameworks and engineering authority?

 The AMB has published essential competency requirements for undertaking safety critical design, construction, commissioning, operation and disposal tasks for Transport for NSW rail assets.
-AEOs must manage competency frameworks within their organisations to ensure that staff can carry out these and any other engineering tasks under their contract with Transport for NSW.
-The Authorised Engineering Organisations (AEO) concept has replaced engineering authority.
+TAOs must manage competency frameworks within their organisations to ensure that staff can carry out these and any other engineering tasks under their contract with Transport for NSW.
+The Technically Assured Organisation (TAO) concept has replaced engineering authority.